HomeGuidesAPI ReferenceChangelog

 Find Your Customer's Utility

-The first step we recommend is to determine your customer's utility.
-Most homes and businesses know their utility even if they don’t know their tariff rate plan.
-We collect electricity utility and tariff data across the USA, Canada, and Mexico.
-These utilities include investor-owned utilities, municipalities, and cooperatives.
+The first step we recommend is determining your customer's utility.
+Most homes and businesses know their utility, even if they don't know their specific tariff rate plan.
+We collect electricity utility and tariff data across the USA, Canada, and Mexico, including investor-owned utilities, municipalities, and cooperatives.

 At Arcadia:

-• We maintain data on which utilities operate in which locations using Territories that define utility service areas.
+• We maintain data on which utilities operate in specific locations using Territories that define utility service areas.

-• We track all the tariff rate plans that a utility has, including how many customers are on that plan and whether it’s the default option or not.
-At last, we have tariffs for about 98% of the customers in the countries we cover
+• We track all tariff rate plans that each utility offers, including the number of customers on each plan and whether it's the default option.
+Currently, we have tariffs for approximately 98% of customers in the countries we cover.

-The easiest way to see what utilities are available for your customer is by searching by postal code or zip code.
-Here’s an example of our office location:
+The easiest way to find available utilities for your customer is by searching with their postal code or zip code.
+Here's an example using our office location:

 GET /rest/public/lses?zipCode=94105&country=US&residentialServiceTypes=ELECTRICITY

-• Always pass in the ISO Country Code along with your customer’s zip code to ensure the results you get are relevant.
+• Always include the ISO Country Code along with your customer's zip code to ensure relevant results.
 Some countries have matching zip codes.

-• The residentialServiceTypes=ELECTRICITY parameter at the end of the URL makes sure you only get back Load Serving Entities or LSEs that serve power to residential customers.
+• The residentialServiceTypes=ELECTRICITY parameter ensures you only retrieve Load Serving Entities (LSEs) that serve electricity to residential customers.

 • Without residentialServiceTypes=ELECTRICITY, you would retrieve solar providers and other non-electricity LSEs from the database.